Landscaping I (8036/36 weeks) Course Description

 |Prerequisites:||Horticulture Sciences (8034/36 weeks)|

 Landscaping offers skilled workers satisfying career opportunities in varying working environments.
-The expanding and evolving green industry keeps skilled workers in high-demand occupations with educational and leadership opportunities.
-This course focuses on preparing students for entry-level employment and advancement in landscape design, landscape construction, and landscape maintenance. .
+The expanding and ever-evolving green industry requires skilled workers for high-demand occupations offering educational and leadership opportunities.
+This course focuses on preparing students for entry-level employment, postsecondary opportunities, and advancement in the landscape design, construction, and maintenance industries.

 As noted in Superintendent’s Memo #058-17 (2-28-2017), this Career and Technical Education (CTE) course must maintain a maximum pupil-to-teacher ratio of 20 students to one teacher, due to safety regulations.
 The 2016-2018 biennial budget waiver of the teacher-to-pupil ratio staffing requirement does not apply.